 Another point is the worries many employees have about their workplace when they hear the phrase business process automation.
-While optimising numerous tasks through increased automation can justify downsizing, most companies take advantage of business process automation to get projects done faster, promising quicker ROI.
+While optimising numerous tasks through increased automation can justify downsizing, most companies take advantage of automating processes, to get projects done faster, promising quicker ROI.
 They gain additional productivity by releasing employees from tedious routine tasks.

 Automating processes can be particularly useful in sectors like manufacturing, where workers carry out strenuous labour.
 Machines can reduce the load, alleviating physical strain.
 Simply, by performing routine tasks, freeing employees to do more skilled and interesting work.

 This does not mean that there’s not a prominent place for business automation in less strenuous roles.
 That is, from employee onboarding to company spending requests.
 Subsequently allowing employees to spend their time more effectively.
-Businesses need to emphasise that this doesn’t mean employees are redundant – instead, they will be required for more fulfilling and challenging tasks.
+Businesses need to emphasise automating processes doesn’t mean employees are redundant – instead they will be required for more fulfilling and challenging tasks.

 Rather than feeling that machines are being installed to take over their jobs, employees can see business process automation as an additional benefit.
 Solely because, automating processes enable daily tasks to run more smoothly and quickly.